Sujal7200/Projects/README.md

 ## 🔧 Projects

+### Expense 8 Puzzle Solver(Feb 2025-Feb2025)
+-Implemented BFS, UCS, Greedy Search, and A* for a cost-based 8-puzzle.
+-Optimized A* and Greedy Search heuristic by refining Manhattan Distance.
+-Built a CLI tool with detailed search metrics and trace logging.

 ### FAT32 File System Shell Application (Nov 2024-Nov 2024)
 - Built a user-space shell in C++ to parse and manipulate FAT32 file system images.